 The National Fire Protection Association (NFPA) was originally founded in 1896 by insurance companies to standardize the new market of fire sprinkler systems.
 Eventually its scope grew to include all aspects of building design and construction, and was recognized worldwide for it's standards, particularly those dealing with fire fighting operations and equipment.
 It initially joined with the ICC to help develop the International Fire Code® but a series of disagreements led NFPA to withdraw and create a competing set of codes named the Comprehensive Consensus Codes (C3).
 C3 included NFPA 5000® as the central building code, and NFPA 101®, Life Safety Code® which detailed minimum requirements protecting occupants against toxic fumes, smoke, and fire in new and existing buildings.

 The development of building and fire codes in the U.S. Territories proceeded differently.
 For islands areas, especially in moist tropical climates, hurricanes or tropical storms, not fire, are often the most dangerous disasters.
 Also, many of the Territories were influenced by international (non-U.S.) regulations and codes.
 In some territories, only recently has the adoption of standardized codes been completed.

 Today, all fifty U.S. states, the District of Columbia, and every U.S. Territory has adopted ICC model codes at the state or jurisdictional level in whole or as a basis for their building or fire codes.
-Thirty-Nine states have also adopted the NFPA 101®, Life Safety Code®.
+Forty-three states have also adopted the NFPA 101®, Life Safety Code®.
 By enforcing these codes, Fire Code Officials (usually Fire Marshals), ensure that buildings are protected, exits are accessible, extinguisher and alarm systems are working properly, and all systems and services are correctly maintained in order to provide for maximum occupant and building safety.